JEFworks Lab Guide

 Group meetings

-Weekly lab meetings will be held at a time to be determined to best accomodate the schedules of the majority of current lab members based on class schedules.
+Weekly lab meetings will be held in person at a time to be determined to best accomodate the schedules of the majority of current lab members based on class schedules.
 We expect all lab members to attend and contribute to group meeting and journal club discussions if they are not otherwise engaged in research business (e.g. at conference, attending training or a lecture, or using a core facility).
+We ask for all lab members to participate in lab meetings and lab events in person.
+Hybrid options may be provided under special circumstances.
+Please discuss with Prof. Fan further if you need to join a lab meeting virtually.

 One-on-one meetings

-Weekly one-on-one meetings will be held with specific timing to be established for each member when they join the lab and modified as needed.
+Weekly one-on-one meetings will be held in person with specific timing to be established for each member when they join the lab and modified as needed.
 Lab members are expected to be proactive in requesting additional one-on-one beyond typically scheduled meetings as needed by discussing with Prof. Fan and marking on the group scheduling calendar.
+Hybrid options may be provided under special circumstances.
+Please discuss with Prof. Fan further if you need to join a one-on-one meeting virtually.

 We strive to respect the ability of fellow lab members to engage in distraction-free deep thinking and long periods of uninterrupted work.